TALENT DEVELOPMENT TRAINER

 You interact professionally with students, peers, partners, and the press, and you always represent Re:Coded well.
 In and out of the classroom, you set a shining example for your students on how to communicate and operate in the professional sphere.

-At least 2 years of prior teaching experience.
+- At least 2 years of prior teaching experience or experience delivering training.

-Start date as soon as possible.
-Send your CV and cover letter to email@example.com with the subject line English Language Trainer Fellowship and let us know why you think you'd be a great fit for our organization!
+Send your CV and cover letter to firstname.lastname@example.org with the subject line Talent Development Trainer by August 22nd and let us know why you think you'd be a great fit for our organization!
 Only shortlisted candidates will be contacted for an interview.
 Applications without CV or cover letter will not be considered.